zeppelinos/zos-docs/docs/docs/low_level_app.md

 )
 ```

-Finally, we set it to our upgradeable contract
+Finally, we set it as the token of our upgradeable contract

 ```js
 await donationsV1.setToken(token.address)
 ```

 That's it!
 We have upgraded our ZeppelinOS app behavior while preserving its original balance and storage.
-This new version is also using a proxy contract to the the on-chain ZeppelinOS standard library implementation of a mintable ERC721 token.
+This new version is also using a proxy contract of the the on-chain ZeppelinOS standard library implementation of a mintable ERC721 token.